rust-lang/rust/lib/line-index/README.md

 ## Usage

 The main structure is `LineIndex`.

-It is constructed with an utf-8 text then various utility functions can be used on it.
+It is constructed with an UTF-8 string, but also supports UTF-16 and UTF-32 offsets.

 ### Example